“For to me, to live is Christ, and to die is gain.”

 “To me” indicates Paul’s personal testimony.
 He was not speaking for anyone else—not Peter or John.
 He was saying, “I will define what life and death are to me.”
 Note that both verbs (“is”) are in italics.
-That means that they were supplied by the translators.
+That means that the translators supplied them.
 Here then is the literal idea: “To live . . .
 Christ.”
 Or to put it in a formula, “To live = Christ.”
 To live equals Christ.
 Living for Christ was his ambition.
-As long as Paul continued to live, he would live for the purpose of glorifying Christ.
+As long as Paul continued to live, he would live for glorifying Christ.

-It is also true that the dynamic that produces a spiritual life is Christ Himself—”When Christ who is our life” (Colossians 3:4).
-Christ our life.
+It is also true that the dynamic that produces a spiritual life is Christ Himself— ”When Christ who is our life” (Colossians 3:4).
+Christ, our life.
 The Christian life is Christ moving into believers, invading them so that His life is lived through them.
 This is far more than imitating Jesus.
 That would be too difficult with a sinful heart.
 “Christ lives in me” (Galatians 2:20).
-He is more willing to live His life through us than we are willing to allow Him.
+He is more willing to live His life through us than we are ready to allow Him.

 “Always carrying about in the body the dying of the Lord Jesus, that the life of Jesus also may be manifested in our body” (2 Corinthians 4:10).
 We need to think of our body as an exhibit to demonstrate Jesus.
 There are automobile exhibitions where they reveal the latest models.
-These cars are presented in their most appealing context.
+They present these cars in their most appealing context.
 The believer is to present Christ in the most appealing setting: “To reveal His Son in me” (Galatians 1:16).

 For Paul, the Christian life was not a hobby; it was his very life.

 For Paul, the Christian life was not a hobby; it was his very life.
-This is what should be normal Christian living.
+This is what should be everyday Christian living.
 With most of us, our Christian life is subnormal.